How to design exponential (10x) business models?

 Why is GE becoming more exponential?
 They use a lean approach for all core functions in their business, emphasizing rapid cycles of experimentation and learning.
 By instituting lean processes across your functions, you allow people to take risks, and you gain data about your business that you can study and learn from.

-7. Key Activities, Resource and Partners: Algorithm to the core
+7. Key Activities, Resource, and Partners: Algorithm to the core

 Google is one of the best examples of a company built on an algorithm (to rank websites), that is then augmented by machine learning.
 StichFix, one of the fastest-growing on-demand retail companies, has a team of over 65 data scientists and uses algorithms to drive nearly every part of its business.
 It even has a well-respected public blog on data science (remember, this is a retail company!).

-8. Key Resources: Networked culture
+8. Key Resources: Self-managed teams

 Employees must work in networked ways to socialize and share real-time insights and experiences.
 Giving employees autonomy to do what they need to in a supportive and open culture decentralizes and speeds up decision-making, opening up the possibility of a 10X business model.
 Zappos has been one of the early pioneers of building a “holocracy” culture, eliminating professional management positions and empowering workers without additional bureaucracy.
 Companies like Microsoft are betting long on social software to support spontaneous collaboration efforts, building networking and social functionality into all of their new office suites.